 In 2016 we replaced two of our old, larger tractors for two new fuel efficient smaller tractors, which has resulted in a 25% decrease in diesel use.

-In 2017 - 2018 we changed to a carbon neutral electrical supplier and replaced our diesel forklift with an electrical forklift.
+In 2018 - 2019 we changed to a carbon neutral electrical supplier for 100% of our grid electricity.

 2. Emissions summary